traefik/mesh/docs/content/configuration.md

 # Configuration

 The configuration for Maesh is broken down into two parts: the static configuration, and the dynamic configuration.
-The static configuration is configured when the Maesh service mesh is installed, and is configured via the values.yaml file in the helm install.
+The static configuration is configured when the Maesh service mesh is installed, and is configured via the `values.yaml` file in the Helm install.

 ## Static configuration